Table of Contents

-This case study applies to building zones equipped with sensors that measure temperature and activity measurements, a controllable Heating, Ventilation, and Air Conditioning (HVAC) system, and, optionally, a local PV installation.
+This case study applies to building zones equipped with temperature and activity sensors, a controllable heating, ventilation and air conditioning (HVAC) system and, optionally, a local PV system.

-Buildings are responsible for almost one-third of the global energy consumption and CO2 emissions.
-Hence, their role in mitigating climate change is crucial.
-HVAC systems alone account for approximately 40% of the total energy consumption of a building.
+Buildings are responsible for almost a third of global energy consumption and CO2 emissions.
+Their role in mitigating climate change is therefore crucial.
+HVAC systems alone account for around 40% of a building’s total energy consumption.

-In this case study, we show that it is possible to reduce HVAC systems consumption by finding the optimal trade-off between minimising energy consumption, guaranteeing a good level of comfort, reducing energy costs, and maximising renewable energy usage.
+In this case study, we show that it is possible to reduce the consumption of HVAC systems by finding the optimal trade-off between minimising energy consumption, ensuring a good level of comfort, reducing energy costs and maximising the use of renewable energy.

-Energis developed and deployed a solution consisting of a rule-based AI system, capable of controlling HVAC devices in a smart and autonomous manner during the Innoviris TeamUp research program.
+As part of the Innoviris TeamUp research programme, Energis developed and deployed a solution consisting of a rule-based AI system capable of controlling HVAC devices in an intelligent and autonomous manner.

-The solution was installed on our edge device Raspicy and tested in a scenario comprising an office zone equipped with temperature, humidity, CO2, movement sensors, and a local PV installation.
-The communication between the smart controller and the HVAC system occurred through ModBus protocol, although several other alternatives can be considered such as BMS and an already-existing HTTP API.
+The solution was installed on our edge device Raspicy and tested in a scenario consisting of an office zone equipped with temperature, humidity, CO2, motion sensors and a local PV installation.
+Communication between the intelligent controller and the HVAC system was via the ModBus protocol, although several other alternatives can be considered, such as BMS and an existing HTTP API.

-The rule-based AI controller has an Inference Engine that applies condition-action rules stored in the Knowledge Base to make decisions and deduce new facts.
+The rule-based AI controller has an inference engine that applies condition-action rules stored in the knowledge base to make decisions and infer new facts.

-As a first step, a Knowledge Engineer gathers the (building) domain knowledge with the help of domain experts and then converts that knowledge into rules that can be added to the system Knowledge Base.
+As a first step, a Knowledge Engineer collects (building) domain knowledge with the help of domain experts and then converts this knowledge into rules that can be added to the system’s knowledge base.

-After that initial phase, the system works autonomously, interacting with the environment to perceive its state (what my world looks like now?) and applying the rules stored in the Knowledge Base to decide the best next action to take (what should I do now based on what I know?).
+After this initial phase, the system works autonomously, interacting with the environment to perceive its state (what is my world like now?) and applying the rules stored in the knowledge base to decide the best next action (what should I do now based on what I know?).

-Besides using sensor data, the rule-based controller leverages weather and occupancy forecasts to adapt proactively to the predicted conditions of the environment.
-For example, preheat the zone if occupancy and low external temperature are expected in the coming hours.
+As well as using sensor data, the rule-based controller uses weather and occupancy forecasts to proactively adapt to predicted environmental conditions.
+For example, preheat the zone if occupancy and low outside temperatures are expected in the coming hours.

-As demonstrated during our research program, our rule-based controller was able to improve the level of comfort in the zone, reducing at the same time the energy consumption of the HVAC system without any human intervention.
-The optimisation algorithm also took the RES production into account, taking maximum advantage of solar irradiation whenever available.
+As demonstrated during our research programme, our rule-based controller was able to improve the comfort level in the zone while reducing the energy consumption of the HVAC system without any human intervention.
+The optimisation algorithm also took into account renewable energy production, making maximum use of solar radiation whenever available.

-Moreover, being able to forecast weather and occupancy conditions was a significant factor to increase the energy efficiency, e.g. leveraging the thermal inertia of the building at the end of the working day.
+In addition, the ability to predict weather and occupancy conditions was an important factor in increasing energy efficiency, e.g. by exploiting the thermal inertia of the building at the end of the working day.

 Monitoring of the Controller

-The two panels of the controller’s dashboard below were used to monitor the indoor temperature and the actions taken.
-The controller preheats the office if the zone is cold and will be occupied in the coming hours.
-It made the best use of the PV production whenever the irradiation was good enough and stopped heating when it was time to leverage the thermal inertia of the building until the end of the working day.
+The two panels of the controller dashboard below were used to monitor the indoor temperature and the actions taken.
+The controller will preheat the office if it is cold and will be occupied in the coming hours.
+It made best use of the PV production when the irradiation was good enough and stopped heating when it was time to use the thermal inertia of the building until the end of the working day.

-The comfort panels allowed us to monitor the comfort in depth, e.g. follow the evolution of the Predicted Percentage of Dissatisfied (PPD) and Predicted Mean Vote (PMV) indexes used by ASHRAE¹ to assess thermal comfort.
-PPD, indicated with a green line in the comfort panel, estimates the percentage of people that are dissatisfied with the current level of comfort (cooling or heating) and must be lower than 20% during working hours (grey area in the dashboards).
+The comfort panels allowed us to monitor comfort in detail, for example, to follow the evolution of the Predicted Percentage of Dissatisfied (PPD) and Predicted Mean Vote (PMV) indices used by ASHRAE¹ to assess thermal comfort.
+PPD, shown as a green line in the comfort panel, estimates the percentage of people who are dissatisfied with the current level of comfort (cooling or heating) and must be less than 20% during working hours (grey area in the dashboards).

 ¹ The American Society of Heating, Refrigerating and Air-Conditioning Engineers. www.ashrae.org